Kinship Verification through a Forest Neural Network: Proposed Method

 \subsubsection{Part-based Family-ID Loss~($\mathcal{L}_{ID}$)}

 Family members have the same identity as the family.
 Therefore, we can assign a specific label to all family members.
-Hence, we assign the same label to images possessing the kinship relation, for example, the label $z_i$ to the two images in the $i^{th}$ image pair for the child and parent images.
-On the other side, It is shown in~\cite{zhu2023distance, sun2019perceive} that if a feature vector is divided into some parts with the same identity, it improves the robustness of the network.
-However, the number of the optimized division must be explored.
+Hence, we assign the same label to images that share the kinship relation; for example, the label $z_i$ to the two images in the $i^{th}$ image pair, the child and the parent.
+On the other hand, it is shown in~\cite{zhu2023distance, sun2019perceive} that splitting a feature vector into parts with the same identity improves the network's robustness.
+However, the number of optimized divisions must be explored.
 This loss is defined in Eq.~\ref{eq:family-id-loss}.

-Where the number of facial images and their parts are N and M, respectively, the $F_i$ and $F_{i,j}$ are the feature vector, and its j-part of $i^{th}$ image (can be the parent or child), respectively.
+Where the number of facial images and their parts are N and M, respectively, the $F_i$ and $F_{i,j}$ are the feature vector, and its j-part of the feature vector of the $i^{th}$ image (can be either the parent or child), respectively.